close

 5. Conclusion

-The Colonial Period is a time in history when settlers came to the Thirteen Colonies seeking religious freedom, vast land, and a chance at wealth.
-One prominent religious group that escaped with the ambition to achieve religious freedom was the Puritans.
-They envisioned finding an Eden in this new land; however, they were met with harsh climates, loss of supplies, and death.
-Due to these difficulties, many began writing about the struggles they faced.
-Their work and writings are classified as Colonial Literature, consisting mainly of non-fiction works.
-The common topics revolve around politics, religion, and basic survival in a new territory.
+The Colonial Period is a time in history when settlers came to the Thirteen Colonies to seek religious freedom, vast earth, and a strike at wealth.
+A religious group that escaped in ambition to achieve religious freedom is the Puritans.
+The Puritans believed in finding an Eden in this new land; however, they were welcomed with harsh climates, loss of supply, and death.
+Because of these difficulties, many began writing about the struggles they faced.
+Their work and writings are classified as Colonial Literature.
+Colonial Literature consists of work that is mainly non-fiction.
+The common topics that are written about revolve around politics, religion, and the basic survival of new territory.

-Non-fiction is a major genre that many writers during the Colonial Period explored.
-William Bradford, a colonial writer, wrote Of Plymouth Plantation, which chronicles Bradford’s experiences on the Mayflower and the obstacles encountered by the colony (Bradford, 2006).
-He writes, "In these hard and difficult beginnings they found some discontents and murmurings arise amongst some…” (Bradford, 2006).
-Just setting foot on new soil caused pilgrims to doubt this unfamiliar setting.
-Bradford's writing highlights severe situations gradually coming to light.
+Non-fiction is a major genre that is written by many writers during the Colonial Period.
+William Bradford, a colonial writer, wrote Of Plymouth Plantation, which journals about Bradford’s experiences on the Mayflower and the obstacles the colony encountered.
+Bradford writes, “In these hard and difficult beginnings they found some discontents and murmurings arise amongst some…” Just setting foot on new soil, and the pilgrims are already doubting this unfamiliar setting.
+It is in Bradford’s writing that displays the severe situations that are slowly emanating to light.
+Another important aspect of Bradford's work is how it serves as a historical document that provides insights into the early governance and societal norms of the colony.

 Conclusion